Documents

 Ambulantes Fact Sheet

-Internal agricultural migrant workers serve in the export-oriented sector and in agriculture for domestic consumption.
-The majority of these workers in Mexico come from southern states (i.e., Guerrero, Oaxaca, Veracruz) and migrate towards the center and north of the country (i.e., Sinaloa, Baja California, Baja California Sur, Sonora, Guanajuato, San Luis Potosi).
-Migration routes are dictated by factors including crop type, gender, physical fitness, community of origin, or even family tradition, yielding an incalculable number of potential routes.
+Domestic agricultural laborers are employed in both export-oriented sectors and agriculture for domestic consumption.
+The majority of these workers in Mexico come from the southern states (e.g. Guerrero, Oaxaca, Veracruz) and migrate to the central and northern regions of the country (e.g. Sinaloa, Baja California, Baja California Sur, Sonora, Guanajuato, San Luis Potosí).
+Migration routes are defined by a variety of factors such as: crop type, gender, physical ability, community of origin, and even family traditions, resulting in an innumerable range of potential routes.